briannho/Simple-E.-Coli-Sequence-Analysis-Pipeline/README.md

 When prompt to enter a path, include the directory for which you want all the outputs to go into.
 For example, if I wanted my results to output into a folder called 'Myfolder', I would type in: /Users/Name/Desktop/MyFolder i.e. /path/MyFolder.
 Where you want the results to be located is up to you.

-OptionA.py and sample.txt must also be in the same location.
+OptionA.py and sample.txt must also be in the same location/directory.

 <h2>Use:<h2>

 Run on command line:
 ``
 python3 optionA.py
 ``